aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

 }
 ```

-This looks like to be changing with the 3.0 release version, as the current source code shows that the `UseEndpointDispatcherMiddleware` is added back in and it is the middleware that takes the route mappings as a parameter as illustrated by the second version of the pseudocode above.
+This looks to be changing with the 3.0 release version, as the current source code shows that the `UseEndpointDispatcherMiddleware` is added back in and it is the middleware that takes the route mappings as a parameter as illustrated by the second version of the pseudocode above.

 ### Endpoint routing in version 2.2